open-sci/2021-2022-la-chouffe-code/answers.md

 Among the articles not specifying any reference list, there is the possibility that its condition of not having a reference list is correct?
 For instance, often editorials of journal issues may not include reference lists at all, as well as letters.
 Were you able to identify, somehow, when the absence of reference lists is justified?

-*We added this level of analysis in this version.
-This does not change substantially the state of data, but it was interesting to add.*
+*We tried this level of analysis in this version.
+This does not change substantially the state of data, as over 95% of data is from articles, but it was interesting for better comprehending the data from DOAJ..*

 During the presentation, it seems that before 2000, according to the data published in Crossref, no DOIs are specified in the reference list.
 Is it really so?
 I would suggest checking it carefully, or to justify the claim.

-*Data suggests that most references before 2000 do not have a DOI; this might be connected to the problem of retroactively give a DOI to articles, an effort that might not be easy for some publishers.*
+*We checked and it is true that it is not as clear cut as it seemed before.
+Still, for articles after 2010 the percentage of reference lists with a DOI is significantly higher.*

 Introduce approaches (to be even developed in future works) for correcting data that include Persian dates.